mozilla/bakery/README.md

 Authenticating Bakery:

 1. Generate an API token from the [token generator](http://app.optimizely.com/tokens), or use an existing API token on the account.
-2. Copy that token to your [Access.js](https://github.com/mozilla/bakery/blob/additionalEdits/access.js#L3) file, and replace 'your token here' with the token (don't forget the single quotations around the token).
+2. Copy that token to your [Access.js](https://github.com/mozilla/bakery/blob/additionalEdits/access.js#L3) file, and replace `'your token here'` with the token (don't forget the single quotations around the token).

 Running Bakery Web-Tool (Stable):

-1. Run 'node ./bin/www.js'
+1. Run `node ./bin/www.js`
 2. Open Firefox and navigate to [localhost:3000](http://localhost:3000)

 Running Bakery Script-Tool (Unstable):

-2. Run 'node bakeryScript.js'
+2. Run `node bakeryScript.js`

 # Contributing